ksaaskil/functional-programming-examples/monocle-ts/article.md

+---
+title: Introduction to composable optics with monocle-ts
+published: false
+description: With some io-ts
+tags: typescript, optics, functional programming
+cover_image: cover image for post, accepts a URL.
+The best size is 1000 x 420.
-# Introduction to monocle-ts and io-ts
+series: Introduction to monocle-ts
+---

+Optics are a tool employed in functional programming to zoom into nested data structures.
+They are designed for composability, allowing you to create complex operations step-by-step by composing simple components.
+Optics also never modify their input data structures, ensuring your objects stay nice and immutable.

-Giulio Canti's [monocle-ts](https://github.com/gcanti/monocle-ts) library is a partial TypeScript port of Scala's [Monocle](https://julien-truffaut.github.io/Monocle/) library.
-The latter is described as "an optics library for Scala (and Scala.js) strongly inspired by Haskell Lens."
-Haskell's [lens](https://hackage.haskell.org/package/lens) library provides "a highly generic toolbox for composing families of getters, folds, isomorphisms, traversals, setters and lenses and their indexed variants."
+Giulio Canti's [monocle-ts](https://github.com/gcanti/monocle-ts) library is a TypeScript port of Scala's [Monocle](https://julien-truffaut.github.io/Monocle/) library, which in turn is inspired by Haskell's [Lens](https://hackage.haskell.org/package/lens) library.
+It provides "a highly generic toolbox for composing families of getters, folds, isomorphisms, traversals, setters and lenses and their indexed variants."

-It is quite easy to get overwhelmed by all of this (I am), so I thought I'd write a small tutorial for practical applications of `monocle-ts`.
-No Haskell knowledge is required.
+In this first article, we'll use two optics: lenses and optionals.
+In the next article, we'll dive deeper into traversals, isomorphisms, and prisms.

-We'll use the [io-ts](https://github.com/gcanti/io-ts) library for defining the types in our `monocle-ts` examples.
-Using `io-ts` adds a small overhead to the article but I think it's useful to understand how it works together with `monocle-ts`.
-If you know `io-ts` already, you can skip the first section.
+We'll use the [io-ts](https://github.com/gcanti/io-ts) library for defining the types for our examples.
+Using `io-ts` is a small detour, but I think it's useful to understand how it can work together with `monocle-ts`.

 The code for this tutorial can be found from [monocle-ts folder](https://github.com/ksaaskil/functional-programming-examples/tree/master/monocle-ts) of [this repository](https://github.com/ksaaskil/functional-programming-examples).

 ## Getting started with `io-ts`

 `io-ts` is a run-time type system.
-Basically it allows you to safely type-check those pesky `Any` objects you get from external sources like user inputs, files, or databases.
+It allows you to add run-time type-checking to those pesky `Any` objects you get from external sources like user inputs, files, or databases.
 Let's consider a simple `Hobby` interface defined as follows:

 ```ts
 interface HobbyI {